bethanyed/Bethanys-Data-Portfolio/final-project-part-two.md

 Canva for moodboard, all images included are from Canva's free library

 ## AI acknowledgements
-No AI was used for this assignment.
+Grammarly was used for grammar and spell check.
+Google Gemini was utilized to take data from Box Office Mojo and put it into an Excel sheet to turn into graphs.